Peter-Choe/Harvard_CS109a_HW/README.md

 # Harvard_CS109a_HW

-Working through Harvard's CS109 class HW assginment
+Practice for Harvard's CS109 class HW assginment

 This class was recommened at Quora and a few other places as being a good resource for practical data science